valerkahere/valerkahere/README.md

 ### Explore My Work

 You'll find my main projects pinned below, but here are the highlights:
+- **[PropertyManagerOS — AI Property Operations Dashboard](https://github.com/valerkahere/PropertyManagerOS): AI-powered maintenance triage system with AutoPilot Mode, Voice Input, live streaming, and contractor brief export.**
+- [**MovieCollection**](https://github.com/valerkahere/movie-collection): Full-stack MEAN CRUD web app for searching and adding new movies to MongoDB, using `sample_mflix` dataset
+- [**Velouross CMS**](https://cms.velouross.com/admin/login): Deployed and maintaining a production CMS for a jewellery business — self-hosted on a DigitalOcean VPS via Docker (Directus, PostgreSQL, Redis).
 - [**Velouross — Custom Brand Website**](https://www.velouross.com/): The powerfulness of Figma-to-Code workflow.
 Clean Figma prototype thanks to close communication with designer: from idea to implementation *in just 2 days*.
 - [**Automated Media File Sorter**](https://github.com/valerkahere/sorter): Tired of a chaotic photo folder?
 I wrote a powerful Bash script that leverages `ExifTool` to sort thousands of files chronologically in seconds.
 - [**OOP Fleet Management System**](https://github.com/valerkahere/OOP-Fleet-Management-System): An exploration into the depths of Object-Oriented Programming, building a complete vehicle management system from the ground up in C#.

 ---

-### Random Thought 🧠

-A syntax error in C# gives you a compiler warning.
-A "syntax error" in a courtroom... well, the consequences are a bit different.
-It's taught me to be *very* careful with my logic.

 ### Links

 <h3 align="center">

-  See my
-  <em>best projects</em>
-  on my
+  <em>See the winnning</em>

 </h3>
 <p align="center">
   <a href="https://www.valerkahere.com/" style="text-decoration: none; width:50%;">